DamirLuketic/Angular2_products/README.md

 Using HTTP Method for access and send data.

-Except basic data using POST method for data, and usage of object sending approach, instead of sending params.
+Except basic data, using POST method for data, and usage of object sending approach, instead of sending params.

 Usage of a native method for access REST API (DESTROY, PUT...).